-The Bridge to Clemson University program will be a national model of a collaborative transfer partnership that intentionally delivers high-quality programs and services designed to provide a transformative educational experience to students.
+The Bridge to Clemson program will be a national model of a collaborative transfer partnership that intentionally delivers high-quality programs and services designed to provide a transformative educational experience to students.

-The Bridge to Clemson University Program provides a pathway for successful transfer to Clemson University for all Bridge Program students.
+The Bridge to Clemson Program provides a pathway for successful transfer to Clemson University for all Bridge Program students.
 Through the delivery of joint academic support and engagement programs and services, Bridge Program staff at Tri-County Technical College and Clemson University provide students with an integrated first-year experience that equips students with the tools and resources they need to meet their educational goals.

 Community Living and the Residential Life Requirement

-Please Note: the Bridge to Clemson program is located on our Pendleton Campus, 7900 Hwy 76, Pendleton, SC 29670.
+Please Note: The Bridge to Clemson program is located on our Pendleton Campus: 7900 Hwy 76, Pendleton, SC 29670.